-- Some have a metal ball with holes that line up with rubber-sealed water inlets.
+- Metal ball with holes that line up with rubber-sealed water inlets.
 The inlets can be easily clogged with particles, so clean the inlets if water flow is slow or erratic, and replace worn rubber seals.

-- Others have a pair of ceramic or plastic discs that line up to allow water flow.
+- Pair of ceramic or plastic discs that line up to allow water flow.
 It may be possible to pull apart the cartridge and flush out the discs, but many models do not separate and the whole cartridge must be replaced if the disks are cracked or clogged.

-- Other faucets have a grooved cartridge that controls water flow.
+- Grooved cartridge that controls water flow.
 Again, the whole cartridge must be replaced rather than repaired, and keep in mind that some models require a manufacturer-specific pulling tool.